tea-tasting: a Python package for the statistical analysis of A/B tests

 Convenient API #

-You can perform all the tasks listed above using just NumPy, SciPy, and Ibis.
-In fact, tea-tasting uses these packages under the hood.
+You can perform most of the statistical calculations above using just SciPy.
+In fact, tea-tasting uses it under the hood.
 What tea-tasting offers on top is a convenient higher-level API.

 It's easier to show than to describe.
 Here is the basic example: